NOTE: See the Quad Cities overview for regional information on tourism centers, festivals, and getting around.

 The first floor still looks much as it was built and will give you a good sense of the Bettendorf tastes, including beautiful wood inlays, marble floors, an intricately carved staircase, and ceilings decorated with canvas paintings that were shipped to the mansion in finished form and installed.
 The south side of the house has a cement staircase guarded by well-sculpted marble dogs.
 One curiosity about the mansion is that none of the fireplaces are functional.
 According to one story, Joseph suffered an eye injury during a blaze at his factory, which left him with a healthy fear of fire.
 When he built the mansion, he had fireplaces installed, but he insisted that they be decorative only.
 There is also a guest house on site that has a room decorated in an Egyptian theme.
 Rivermont Collegiate is happy to provide guided tours if you call in advance; summers are especially good times for tours as no classes are in session.

 The Family Museum (2900 Learning Campus Dr.; 563.344.4106) lives up to its name.
-Home to a collection of interactive exhibits about science and nature, such as Amazing Acres, where you can touch a ten-foot tornado or Busy Bodies where you can learn about the human body.
+Home to a collection of interactive exhibits about science and nature, such as Lil ‘Ssippi Valley, a scale model of a portion of the Great River where guests can get a taste of river life.
 Pre-teens will not be bored.

 Bettendorf is home for the Isle of Capri Casino (1777 Isle Parkway; 800.843.4753), 35,000 square feet of casino action with nearly a thousand slot machines and 20 gaming tables.
 The new complex, completely land-based as of late June 2016, includes a 500-room hotel, restaurants, and a marina.